gravitational/teleport/rfd/0180-sso-mfa.md

 ##### Deleting last MFA device

-Similar to how we can add an SSO MFA check for a [user adding their first device](#adding-first-mfa-device), we can use an SSO MFA check for users removing their last device, including passwordless devices, which is usually forbidden.
+Similar to how we can add an SSO MFA check for a [user adding their first device](#adding-first-mfa-device), we can use an SSO MFA check for users removing their last device, which is usually forbidden.
 This may be useful if the user wants to makes SSO their default MFA method for UX purposes.

+Note: SSO users do not rely on their MFA methods to login, meaning they will not be locked out when they have no second factors, even if second factor is set to required in the cluster auth preference.
+SSO users are just required to register an MFA device before using any features that require MFA.

+Note: Passwordless devices are treated separately from MFA devices.
+Usually we prevent users from deleting passwordless devices to prevent them from being locked out, but SSO users without a passwordless device can still perform SSO login.
+Since the SSO MFA device is not a passwordless device, the change above will not apply to deleting your last passwordless device.
+Instead we should provide a special case to SSO users to delete their last passwordless device if they have any other MFA device.
+This change is not in direct scope of this RFD, but will likely be done beside it.

 ### Configuration